-The Animals Act and dog bites
+The Animals Act

 A key piece of law that is often cited in animal attack cases is the Animals Act 1971.
 This legislation defines the conditions that a dog’s keeper can be responsible for the behaviour and damage caused by their dog.